BILGI-IE-423/ie423-2025-2026-termproject-overfitters/README.md

 - Sercan Çavuş (122203045)

 ## Project Objective

 The objective of this project is to develop a Machine Learning–based early warning system for global food crises by combining food price data from WFP with a baseline food insecurity indicator from FAO.
 By analyzing historical trends, seasonal patterns, and sudden price fluctuations, the model aims to identify regions at risk of increasing food insecurity and predict major price surges up to three months in advance.
 This early detection system is designed to support policymakers, humanitarian organizations, and international agencies in making proactive decisions, allocating resources efficiently, and implementing preventive measures before food shortages escalate into large-scale humanitarian crises.

+## Research Questions

+- **RQ1** — Which countries and food products experience the highest price volatility — and are these patterns seasonal?
+- **RQ2** — Can a food price crisis be predicted 3 months in advance using past price movements and food insecurity scores?
+- **RQ3** — What factors drive crisis risk most — product type, country vulnerability, or seasonality?

 ## Datasets